 The university sends Emergency Notifications to the campus upon confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of individuals occurring on campus.
-These notifications ensure that students and staff receive warning of emergencies such as an active shooter, a bomb threat, gas leaks, a tornado or similar situations.
+These notifications ensure that students and staff receive warning of emergency situations such as an active attacker, a bomb threat, gas leaks, a tornado or similar situations.

 The chief of police, with the advice and assistance of members of the WSU Crisis Management Team, determines when an Emergency Notification should be issued.
 In making this determination, the chief considers the safety of the campus community and what information should be released about the situation.
-Emergency Notifications are sent by text message, email and other means to all students, faculty and staff.
-The only reason the university would not immediately issue a notification for a confirmed emergency or dangerous situation is if doing so would compromise efforts to assist a victim, contain the emergency, respond to the emergency or otherwise mitigate the emergency.
+Emergency Notifications are sent by email and other means to all students, faculty and staff.
+The only reason the university would not immediately issue a notification for a confirmed emergency or dangerous situation is if doing so would compromise efforts to assist a victim, contain the emergency, respond to the emergency or otherwise heighten the emergency.

-The university issues crime alerts called

-Timely Warnings when certain crimes occur that pose a continuing risk to the safety of the campus community.
-Timely Warnings are sent through emails, text messages and other means to students, faculty and staff as soon as reasonably possible after the occurrence of the crime.
+The university issues crime alerts called Timely Warnings when certain crimes occur that pose a continuing risk to the safety of the campus community.
+Timely Warnings are sent through email and other means to students, faculty, and staff as soon as reasonably possible after the occurrence of the crime.
 They alert recipients to the potential that similar crimes could subsequently occur and enable members of the campus community to better protect themselves.

 The WSUPD, under the direction of the chief of police, is responsible for issuing Timely Warnings.
 The decision to issue a Timely Warning is made by the WSUPD on a case-by-case basis in light of all facts surrounding a crime, including factors such as the nature of the crime, the continuing danger to the campus community, the accuracy of reported information and the possible risk of compromising law enforcement efforts.
 Every attempt is made to ensure these notices are substantively accurate and specific enough to be helpful.

-Both Emergency Notifications and Timely Warnings are posted on the WSUPD website at police.wayne.edu.
+Both Emergency Notifications and Timely Warnings are posted at police. wayne.edu and at wayne.edu.
 The WSUPD will also provide periodic updates to Emergency Notifications and Timely Warnings as necessary.
 Each notice provides crime prevention tips and other useful information.
-To receive these messages by text or instant message, you may register for the Broadcast Messaging Service at computing.wayne.edu/broadcast.
+Campus safety alert messages are automatically sent via WSU email.
+Students, faculty and staff may also register at broadcast.wayne.edu to also receive these notifications and warnings by text message.

-The university's crime statistics are published each fall in the Annual Security and Fire Report.
-These statistics come from WSUPD, and they reflect information reported to the police and by campus security authorities in and immediately around campus.
-Campus security authorities are employees with significant responsibility for student and campus activities.
+The university's crime statistics are published each fall in the Annual Security and Fire Safety Report.
+These statistics are compiled by the WSUPD, and reflect information reported to the police and by Campus Security Authorities (CSAs) in and immediately around campus.
+CSAs are employees with significant responsibility for student and campus activities.